OdinVex/ASUS-Aura-HID-Patches/README.md

 I manually re-write the software after resizing the code section.
 Because the DLLs are compiled by ASUS with code-relocation enabled, I manually resize the relocation table and add manual entries into it to adjust new pointers to proper API calls.
 Eg I make my patches correctly.

 If you still get crashes then another DLL is responsible but you should still use these too because any non-patched DLL WILL be a problem anyway!
 Create an Issue and attach any log you can.
+(Best to try to start the LightingService, attach a debugger and capture all DebugString output while then starting ASUS Aura!
+This would be a golden logging capture.)

 Currently patching for: 1.07.71.

+Quite frankly, ASUS needs to rewrite the entire AURA software and interfaces.
+I might go through the effort myself...